 The tracks and trails that cross the bogs, traverse the mountain ranges, and summit the peaks have been followed for centuries.
 Vestiges of trails from the Iron Age through to medieval times have been identified, mapped and restored, and old railway beds have been transformed into cycleways.
 The pilgrimage path up the summit of Croagh Patrick continues to attract visitors and pilgrims alike as they seek to appreciate the significance of this holy mountain.
-Today these tracks and trails are integral to experiencing the essence of the region.
-Preserving our natural heritage and ensuring that the Leave No Trace ethos is at the heart of the visitor experience will help safeguard the great outdoors in Clew Bay for generations to come.
+Today these tracks and trails are integral to experiencing the land, sea and sky and to helping each visitor discover their Clew Bay moment.